cloudacademypilot/azure-purview-lab2/steps/05_exploring-data-lineage-by-connecting-azure-data-factory/checks/05_explored-data-lineage-by-connecting-azure-data-factory/description.md

-Check if the User Successfully Tracked Data Lineage by Connecting Azure Data Factory
+Check if the User Successfully Explored Data Lineage by Connecting Azure Data Factory